+Ann Crawford

-Ann Crawford BA (Hons) acrawford@onetreehillcollege.school.nz
+BA (Hons) acrawford@onetreehillcollege.school.nz

 Ann is a graduate of the University of Ulster specialising in English and Religious Education.
-She has been teaching for over 30 years in a number of countries around Europe prior to immigrating to NZ in 2006.
+She has been teaching for over 35 years in a number of countries around Europe prior to immigrating to NZ in 2006.
 She has coached and managed a number of sports teams and is currently co-manager of the 1st XV.
-Having been Whānau Leader and Curriculum Leader she has a good understanding of how the school works and is passionate about student achievement.
+Having been Whānau Leader and Faculty Leader she has a good understanding of how the school works and is passionate about student achievement.

-\$18m Property Redevelopment
+\$22m Property Redevelopment

-The Ministry of Education has completed a \$18 million property redevelopment programme in our college over the last 10 years.
+The Ministry of Education has completed a \$22 million property redevelopment programme in our college over the last 15 years.
 This is one of the largest developments ever made to an existing school and has resulted in the modernisation and upgrading of our facilities.
 This is an exciting time as One Tree Hill College continues to assist students in realising their potential through a vastly improved learning environment.

-The key property improvements that have enhanced teaching and learning include: a purpose built Knowledge Centre equipped with wifi technology and flexible workstations to reflect the inclusion of the wired world of the twenty-first century in the library's traditional function; modern science laboratories and classrooms; a high specification ICT school wide wireless network; purpose built commercial kitchen and art rooms; a second gymnasium; dedicated music suites; marae; auditorium; and four custom designed Whanau areas for student use and open plan learning spaces.
+The key property improvements that have enhanced teaching and learning include: a purpose built Knowledge Centre equipped with wifi technology and flexible workstations to reflect the inclusion of the wired world of the twenty-first century in the library's traditional function; a Student Services Centre which includes a Health and Counselling Centre; modern science laboratories and classrooms; a high specification ICT school wide wireless network; purpose built commercial kitchen and art rooms; a second gymnasium; dedicated music suites; marae; auditorium; and four custom designed Whānau areas for student use and open plan learning spaces.